 The tenor line is the top harmony part in ladies barbershop, so you would be correct in thinking "this could get quite high", although the majority of the time is spent in a lower comfortable range.
 The challenge to a barbershop tenor is to keep the vocal quality light and clear most of the time, so is not necessarily suited to strong sopranos who would be better lending their virtuosity to the melody line.

-Without the tenors, as with any of the other three parts, the chord would sound incomplete and rather thin.
+Without the tenors, as with any of the other three parts, the chord would sound incomplete and rather plain.
 It is commonly said that the role of the tenors is to add the 'sparkle' to the sound, but a good tenor knows that there is much more to it than that!

 A good lead will hold the audience in the palm of her hand.